Roadmap

 January 2026 (post-release)

-Stabilize, fix gaps, improve docs quality, and prepare distribution pages.
+Stabilize, improve docs quality, and build the distribution loop.

-Publish NA-AI as a “Template” on PyColors site + add the demo link + license section + cross-links from docs.
+Published NA-AI as a Template on PyColors site + demo/purchase links + license section + cross-links from docs.

 February 2026